Primary and Secondary Art Market: Differences

 It can also be quite risky!
 Buyers can lose money by investing in artworks on the primary market, because their projected value ‘appreciation’ is only built on assumptions, as opposed to previous sales history (which is more robust) .

-Art collectors investing in the primary market are typically thought of as ‘Risk-Takers’ and ‘Value-Hunters because they are dedicated to finding the next big thing!
+Art collectors investing in the primary market are typically thought of as ‘Risk-Takers’ and ‘Value-Hunters’ because they are dedicated to finding the next big thing!
 Despite the risks we’ve discussed, these kinds of buyers are often motivated by the fact that most of the artworks sold on the primary market are at a lower price than they would ever likely be in the secondary market.
 Yet, the risk is still there because there are no guarantees that someone will want to buy that artwork in the future.

 A clear example of this is Hirst's latest NFT release through Heni.
 ‘The Currency’, (a digital/physical series of 10,000 original artworks), was sold on the primary market at $2,000 per piece.
-As the hype gained so much momentum, the artworks acquired on the primary market were then re-sold on the secondary market for six times more than its original price, only four weeks after the primary sales!
+As the hype gained so much momentum, the artworks acquired on the primary market were then re-sold on the secondary market for six times more than their original price, only four weeks after the primary sales.

 And what is the Secondary Art Market?

-The moment that a piece of art has been bought from ‘source’, the art transitions into the secondary art market for any future sale.
+The moment that a piece of art has been bought from a ‘source’, the art transitions into the secondary art market for any future sale.
 After the initial sale, the piece can never be sold as ‘new’ hence it can never re-enter the primary market.
-Regardless of the seller, even if the artist themselves, who created the piece decided to purchase their art back again and wanted to re-sell it, the piece still could not be sold on the primary market again.
+Regardless of the seller, even if the artist, who created the piece decided to purchase their art back again and wanted to re-sell it, the piece still could not be sold on the primary market again.

 Most art that goes up for sale at auction houses, galleries or online marketplaces is sold on the secondary market.
 The secondary market is considered a safer bet to invest in because there is less risk involved (compared to the primary art market, as explained in the section above).

 Any artwork on the secondary market always has some historical ‘tangible’ facts and figures that help many to justify their investment, (as they offer insight into the likelihood of that same artwork increasing in price in the future).
-Of course, there are still risks involved but it is easier to make ‘calculated’ decisions that it often is in the primary market.
+Of course, there are still risks involved but it is easier to make ‘calculated’ decisions than it often is in the primary market.